mtvee/bgz/README.md

 TODO
 ----
-- [ ] facilitate issue merging for conflicts
+- [ ] facilitate issue merging for conflicts (xml format will easier)
 - [ ] report output, templates, xml, json??
+- [ ] automatic conversion from pickle style repo to xml
+- [x] save/load to xml
 - [-] need better search params for reports
 - [-] account for windows' path stuff
 - [-] write some real unit tests once the commands are solidified